danehans/toolbox/README.md

-# Istio Testing Scripts
+# Toolbox

-This repository contains a collection of scripts to automate various tasks related to testing Istio in Kubernetes environments.
+This repository contains a collection of scripts to automate various tasks related to installation and end-to-end testing software.
-Each script provides functionality to streamline the deployment, management, and testing of Istio features such as ambient mesh, waypoints, and connectivity testing.

 ## Prerequisites